Zanzibarr/Notify/readme.md

 python3 setup.py
 ```

-Once you're done, reboot and you will be ready to go!
+Once you're done you will be ready to go (on a different terminal from the one used for the setup)!

 This setup works by editing the ~/.bashrc (or ~/.zshrc) file.